PetervanLunteren/EcoAssist/Windows_no_admin_install.md

   <img src="https://github.com/PetervanLunteren/EcoAssist/blob/main/imgs/Install_anaconda_2.png" width=45% height="auto" />
 </p>

-### Step 2: Mannually download git
+### Step 2: Manually download git
 Go to [gitforwindows.org](https://gitforwindows.org/) and install git using the graphical installer.
 Make sure you uncheck the "Only show new options" and browse for your user profile folder as destination location (`C:\Users\<user_name>\Git`).
 Leave the rest of the options as default.
 I'm not sure why, but you might still get prompted to enter an admin password.
-If you just decline this the installation will still start anyway.
+Just click "No" and the installation will start anyway.

 <p float="center">
   <img src="https://github.com/PetervanLunteren/EcoAssist/blob/main/imgs/Install_git_1.png" width=45% height="auto" />